Machine Learning: The Basics: Computational and Statistical Aspects of ERM

-Learning a good predictor map via ERM \eqref{equ_def_ERM_funs} can interpreted as learning by ``trial and error'': An instructor (or supervisor) provides some snapshots $\vz^{(\sampleidx)}$ which are characterized by features $\vx^{(\sampleidx)}$ and associated with known labels $y^{(\sampleidx)}$.
-We (as the learner) then try out some predictor map $h$ in order to tell the label $y^{(\sampleidx)}$ only from the snapshot features $\vx^{(\sampleidx)}$ and determine the (training) error $\emperror(h|\dataset)$ incurred.
-If the error $\emperror(h|\dataset)$ is too large we try out another predictor map $h'$ instead of $h$ with the hope of achieving a smaller training error $\emperror(h'|\dataset)$.

-This principle of learning by supervision, i.e., using labeled data points (``training examples''), could also be used to model the development of language in human brains (``concept learning'').
-Consider a child, who should learn the concept ``tractor'' (see Figure \ref{fig_tractors}).
-We could try to show many different pictures to the child and for each picture say ``tractor'' or ``no tractor''.
-Based on this ``labeled data'', the child tries to learn the relation between features of an image and the presence (or absence) of a tractor in the image.

-We highlight that the precise shape of the objective function $f(\vw)$ in \eqref{eq_def_ERM_weight} depends heavily on the parametrization of the predictor functions, i.e., how does the predictor $h^{(\vw)}$ vary with the weight vector $\vw$.
-Moreover, the shape of $f(\vw)$ depends also on the choice for the loss function $\loss{(\vx^{(\sampleidx)},y^{(\sampleidx)})}{h}$.
-As depicted in Figure \ref{fig_diff_types_bojec}, the different combinations of predictor parametrisation and loss functions can result in objective functions with fundamentally different properties such that their optimization is more or less difficult.
+We highlight that the precise shape of the objective function $f(\weights)$ in \eqref{eq_def_ERM_weight} depends on the parametrization of the hypothesis space $\hypospace$.
+The parametrization is the precise rule that assigns a hypothesis map $h^{(\weights)}$ to a given parameter vector $\weights$.
+The shape of $f(\weights)$ depends also on the choice for the loss function $\loss{(\featurevec^{(\sampleidx)},\truelabel^{(\sampleidx)})}{h^{(\weights)}}$.
+As depicted in Figure \ref{fig_diff_types_bojec}, the different combinations of parametrized \gls{hypospace} and loss functions can result in objective functions with fundamentally different properties such that their optimization is more or less difficult.